ZonghaoLi777/githubTrending/README.md

 ## C#

+* 【2024-06-20】[dotnet / android](https://github.com/dotnet/android) - .NET for Android provides open-source bindings of the Android SDK for use with .NET managed languages such as C#
 * 【2024-06-18】[notscuffed / repkg](https://github.com/notscuffed/repkg) - Wallpaper engine PKG extractor/TEX to image converter
 * 【2024-06-16】[ElPumpo / TinyNvidiaUpdateChecker](https://github.com/ElPumpo/TinyNvidiaUpdateChecker) - Open sourced tool for keeping NVIDIA GPUs updated, featuring fully customizable driver installs for complete control, multi-GPU support, and more!
 * 【2024-06-15】[aws / aws-sdk-net](https://github.com/aws/aws-sdk-net) - The official AWS SDK for .NET.
 For more information on the AWS SDK for .NET, see our web site: